Helping Mothers Survive

 - Active management of the third stage of labor, early detection and basic management of PPH

 We are currently fundraising to help offset the costs of onboarding the Helping Mothers Survive program.
-The funds raised will pay for costs of training our lead Master Trainers and purchasing equipment and supplies specific to this suite of trainings.
-Project C.U.R.E. and VHA Master Trainers will travel to train with Jhpiego twice in 2018 and then roll out the training modules nationally to train more providers.
+The funds raised will pay for the costs of training our lead Master Trainers and purchasing equipment and supplies specific to this suite of training.

 [i] Global Causes of Maternal Death: A WHO Systematic Analysis.